cbib/DeepMeta/README.md

 Deep learning techniques used to classify and segment lungs and metastasis on mice MRI images.

-## Usage
+## Installation
-### Requirements

 This repo use python 3.8 and conda.

-We recommand you to use a virtual environement (conda or venv).
+We recommand you to use a fresh virtual environment.

 To install required librairies :
 ```shell script
 conda env create -f environment.yml
 ```

-> The requirements file asssume that you have Nvidia Gpu and Cuda 10.1 installed on your computer, otherwise remove '-gpu' from tensoflow-gpu in requirements files.
+> The environment file asssume that you have at least one Nvidia Gpu installed on your computer.

-### Training
+## Usage

-#### Set up gpus
+### Set up gpus
 The file `train.py` is used to train the networks, at the beginning of the file we can find Gpus ids, if you want to specify wich Gpu(s) to use just add or remove your ids in this line :
 ```python
 os.environ["CUDA_VISIBLE_DEVICES"] = "id0, id1, ...."
 ```
 if you want to use all gpus, comment this line.

+### Training

 #### Set up training
 In the file `utils/global_vars.py` you will find all the paths to the dataset and the saving paths, feel free to modify it to fit your repos.

-By calling `python train.py` you can pass some arguments that will define the setup of the training :
+By calling train scripts you can pass some arguments that will define the setup of the training :
 ```shell script
   --n_epochs N_EPOCHS   number of epochs of training
   --batch_size BATCH_SIZE